 A.N.: Have you read Indian Country by Kurt Schlichter?
 I did.
 My cousin recommended it.

 It takes place in a world where the United States has split between Red and Blue states, leaving some Red states (like Indiana) in Blue territory.
-The Blue states have reformed to call themselves the People’s Republic (get it?), and members of the Red state armed forces are trying to liberate the helpless citizens and get them back into the blue.
+The Blue states have reformed to call themselves the People’s Republic (get it?), and members of the Red state armed forces are trying to liberate these hapless, geographically challenged citizens.

-This snippet focuses on the Chalmers family in Southern Indiana.
+This snippet focuses on the trials of the Chalmers family in Southern Indiana.

 BTW, this is a Derivative Work.